 Nothing contained on this website should be construed or interpreted as legal advice.
 Please contact legal counsel of your choosing to discuss your legal rights.
-Please click here to find a list of attorneys practicing locally in Graham County.
+Please view this list of attorneys (PDF) practicing locally in Graham County.

 The Superior Court of Arizona in Graham County handles the following types of cases:

 The legal name for a divorce is Dissolution of Marriage.
 The amount of time that it takes to get a divorce can vary from case to case.
 State laws require that you wait 60 days from the date of service before you can finalize the divorce.

 In Arizona a legal separation does not end your marriage.
 A legal separation usually divides marital property and debts.
 Community property rights usually terminate in a legal separation case.
 Legal Decision Making, parenting time and support of children are also usually determined.

 - Legal Decision Making (Formerly Child Custody) & Parenting Time